Bylaws* of the Professional Insurance Marketing Association, Inc.

 Section 2.
-Special Meetings: Special meetings of PIMA may be called by the Board of Directors at any time; or shall be called by the Chief Executive Officer (CEO) upon filing of a written request with the Secretary by a majority of the voting members.
+Special Meetings: Special meetings of PIMA may be called by the Board of Directors at any time; or shall be called by the (CSE) upon filing of a written request with the Secretary by a majority of the voting members.
 The business to be transacted at any special meeting shall be stated in the notice of it; and no other business may be considered at that time.

 Section 3.
-Notice of Meetings: Written notice stating the place, day and hour of any meeting of PIMA and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be mailed to the last known address of each member not less than ten (10), nor more than sixty (60), days before the date of the meeting.
-Whenever the provisions of any statute, the Articles of Incorporation, or these Bylaws, require that notice be given to any member, Officer, Director or committee member of PIMA, and no provision is made as to how such notice is to be given, notice may be given in writing or printing, by hand delivery, by facsimile transmission, by electronic mail transmission, or by mail, postage prepaid, addressed to such person at his/her last address shown on the records of PIMA.
+Notice of Meetings: Written notice stating the place, day and hour of any meeting of PIMA and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be emailed or mailed to each member not less than ten (10), nor more than sixty (60), days before the date of the meeting.
+Whenever the provisions of any statute, the Articles of Incorporation, or these Bylaws, require that notice be given to any member, Officer, Director or committee member of PIMA, and no provision is made as to how such notice is to be given, notice may be given in writing or by email, to such person at his/her last address shown on the records of PIMA.
 Any notice required or permitted to be given by mail shall be deemed to be delivered when it has been so deposited in the United States mail.
-Any notice required or permitted to be given by facsimile transmission or electronic mail transmission shall be deemed to be delivered upon successful transmission of that facsimile or electronic mail.
+Any notice required or permitted to be given by email shall be deemed to be delivered upon successful transmission of that email.
 No error or omission in giving notice of any annual or special meeting or any adjourned meeting of the members of PIMA shall invalidate any resolution passed or any proceeding taken at any meeting of the members.

 Section 5.
 Actions of Members Without a Meeting: Any action required by the General Corporation Law of Delaware to be taken at a meeting of the members of PIMA, or any action which may be taken at a meeting of the members, may be taken without a meeting if consents in writing, setting forth the action so taken, shall be signed by not less than the minimum number of members that would be necessary to authorize or take that action at a meeting at which all members were present and voted.
 The Secretary shall file those consents with the minutes of the meetings of the members.